MrBilly/Tr1pw1re-Bots/commandlist.md

 # Entertainment Commands
 ### These commands are useful for entertainments and interactions with other members of the discord community.
-Please do not spam those in chats.
+Please avoid spamming them in chats.

 Commands | Description | Usage
 --------------|------------|----------